User-generated content: Media pluralism

 According to Cisco, in 2016 an average of 96,000 petabytes was transferred monthly over the Internet, more than twice as many as in 2012.
 In 2016, the number of active websites surpassed 1 billion, up from approximately 700 million in 2012.
-This means the content we like others currently have access to is even more diverse, incorporated, and unique than ever before.

-Reaching 1.66 billion daily active users in Q4 2019, Facebook has emerged as the most popular social media platform globally.
+Reaching 1.66 billion daily active users in Q4 2019, Facebook is the most popular social media platform globally.
 Other social media platforms are also dominant at the regional level such as: Twitter in Japan, Naver in the Republic of Korea, Instagram (owned by Facebook) and LinkedIn (owned by Microsoft) in Africa, VKontakte (VK) and Odnoklassniki (eng.
 Classmates) in Russia and other countries in Central and Eastern Europe, WeChat and QQ in China.

-However, a concentration phenomenon is occurring globally giving dominance to a few online platforms that become popular for some unique features they provide, most commonly for the added privacy they offer users through disappearing messages or end-to-end encryption (e.g. WhatsApp, Snapchat, Signal, and Telegram), but they have tended to occupy niches and to facilitate the exchanges of information that remain rather invisible to larger audiences.
+However, a concentration phenomenon is occurring globally giving dominance to a few online platforms that become popular for some unique features they provide, most commonly for the added privacy they offer users through disappearing messages or end-to-end encryption (e.g. Jami, Signal, Snapchat, Telegram, Viber, and WhatsApp), but they have tended to occupy niches and to facilitate the exchanges of information that remain rather invisible to larger audiences.

 Production of freely accessible information has been increasing since 2012.
 In January 2017, Wikipedia had more than 43 million articles, almost twice as many as in January 2012.
 This corresponded to a progressive diversification of content and an increase in contributions in languages other than English.
 In 2017, less than 12 percent of Wikipedia content was in English, down from 18 percent in 2012.
 Graham, Straumann, and Hogan say that the increase in the availability and diversity of content has not radically changed the structures and processes for the production of knowledge.
 For example, while content on Africa has dramatically increased, a significant portion of this content has continued to be produced by contributors operating from North America and Europe, rather than from Africa itself.